 - Hit the gym at least thrice a week for strength training under guidance.

-- Cycling and swimming are good recreational activity as well as good toning exercises.
+- Cycling and swimming are good recreational activities as well as good toning exercises.

 3. CHANGE YOUR THINKING